 Project PI: Dr, Mary Ellsberg

 Living Peace: Evaluating the IPV Prevention Impact of an Intervention with Male Partners of Women Survivors of Conflict-Related Sexual Rape in the DRC: Through this project Promundo will undertake a qualitative, time-series evaluation study to assess the IPV prevention impact of a pilot-tested program targeting husbands of conflict-related rape survivors in the eastern Democratic Republic of Congo.
 Henny Slegh and Marian Tankink wrote a blog on this study titled - when no one is looking: 3 years of healing in Democratic Republic of the Congo.
 Read the blog here.
-A research paper on this study is available here.
+A research paper on this study is available here, and a summary brief here.

 Lead Agency: Promundo

 Project PI: Henny Slegh

 Understanding the connection between intimate partner violence and violence against children in families in Kampala, Uganda to inform primary prevention: This project, a collaboration between Raising Voices and Columbia University, aims to develop a context-specific understanding of how and why IPV and VAC are connected through a mixed-methods study of the inter-linkages between intimate partner violence and violence against children in Kampala, Uganda.
 Findings are expected to inform new program approaches to promote healthy, non-violent, and just relationships within families.
 The research findings are available here and here.
-View poster and blog.
+View a poster on this study and read a blog and summary brief.

 Lead Agency: Raising Voices, Uganda.

 Project PIs: Sophie Namy (Raising Voices) and Catherine Carlson (Columbia University)

 The Evaluation of a Parenting Intervention to Prevent the Development of Aggression in Children in South Africa: This study aims to enhance and test a book sharing intervention so that it strengthens both child cognitive and socio-emotional development.
 Existing materials will be adapted to incorporate socio-emotional contents, which will then be tested with 140 carers with children aged 20-24 months.
 The study will test whether an already effective intervention can also benefit the emotional and social development of children.
-Read the 2017 publication by the research team here.
+Read the 2017 publication by the research team here and a summary brief here.

 Lead Agency: Stellenbosch University, South Africa.